Berlime/alterego2/content/posts/jet-engine.md

 ## Dynamic Data

+This is my notes when using JetEngine with Bricks.
+I reference to this alot to fit into my context and at least for my thought processes.

 ### Repeater Fields

 Use Listings/Components by JetEngine to accommodate repeater field loop sin the front end, be sure that the name is the same with the italicized `name id`.

 Then include in the Single Post Template, use JetEngine widget.

+You can also use native Bricks template system, which does not require JE's Listings/Components.
+To populate in Bricks, set the query to `JE Repeater` it will populate available repeater for the particular Brick's `single` template in the `Template Setting`.

+---

 ### Meta Box